 Message type 21 is the primary AtoN information message;

 This message provides details of the identity, position and status of the AtoN and will warn the mariner if any of the AtoN functions are not performing correctly.
-A set of 8 bits is available for transmitting light status and condition information.
+A set of 8 bits is available for transmitting light status and condition information, as well as the radar beacon status and operating condition of the AIS.

 Message type 6 can be used to transmit additional status information from the AtoN;

-This can include Battery voltage, Racon status and position status.
+This can include Battery voltage, current solar panel, sensor collision, Racon status and position status, among others.

 Message 8 can be used to transmit Meteorological and Hydrological Data.

-Sensors on the AtoN, or in the immediate area, provide this data to the AIS AtoN Station, or a local Base Station, to be broadcast in the internationally agreed Message 8 format.
+Sensors on the AtoN, or in the immediate area, provide this data to the AIS-AtoN Station, or a local Base Station, to be broadcast in the internationally agreed Message 8 format.

+Message 14 is a safety message; it is a text which was previously adjusted for the moment in which the buoy is placed outside its position or when the AtoN is failing.

 A network of AIS remote base stations can provide a means of monitoring the integrity of transmitted AIS messages.
 The remote base stations can forward their information to a central monitoring site for storage and display.
-Refer to IALA Recommendation A-126 for details of AtoN AIS operation.
+Refer to IALA Recommendation A-126 for details of AIS-AtoN operation.

 Mobile Interrogation Systems